Ghanshyam Tiwari (politician, born 1947): Political career

 During the emergency in 1975, Tiwari became a full-fledged politician.
-He fought against the dominating policies of the government.
-Tiwari got huge support from the people of Rajasthan and became a powerful voice during this period.
-Due to his fight against the central government, Tiwari was put in jail where he was brutally tortured.
+He battled the dominating policies of the government.
+Due to his fight against the central government, Tiwari was imprisoned and tortured.
 Then some national level activists like Jayaprakash Narayan and Atal Bihari Vajpayee started a movement against the government in defense of Tiwari.
-This was the turning point in Tiwari's political life.
-He got appreciated by many great leaders of that time and become a recognized face in Rajasthan.

-Tiwari contested in Rajasthan assembly elections of 1980 from Sikar constituency and Won.
-He was consecutively Re-elected as MLA for 2 times, 1980–85 and 1985–89.
+Tiwari contested in Rajasthan assembly elections of 1980 from Sikar constituency and won.
+He was twice consecutively re-elected as MLA, 1980–85 and 1985–89.

 Role in BJP

 Tiwari was a member of the Janata Party.
-Due to internal conflicts, a few members separated from the Janata Party and created a new organization called Bharatiya Janata Party on April 6, 1980.
+Due to internal conflicts, some members separated from the Janata Party and created the Bharatiya Janata Party on April 6, 1980.
 Tiwari was one of the founders of the BJP in Rajasthan.

 Achievements as minister

 Tiwari has served as the minister of various departments in the cabinet of Rajasthan government.
 He was the Power Minister in the Government of Bhairo Singh Shekhawat during July 1998 to November 1998.
-After few years, he was given multiple departments in Vasundhara Raje's government.
-Tiwari was heading primary and secondary education department, law and Justice Department, Parliamentary Affairs Department simultaneously during the period of 2003 to 2007.
+After a few years, he was given multiple departments in Vasundhara Raje's government.
+Tiwari was heading primary and secondary education department, law and Justice Department, Parliamentary Affairs Department simultaneously from 2003 to 2007.
 Tiwari made new policies in the department related to transfer and placements.
-He distributed free textbooks among the students, opened schools at every kilometer.
+He distributed free textbooks to students.
 There were more than 1.5 Lakh teachers appointed during his term.
-His work as the education minister was appreciated by the Supreme Court Of India.
-For the milestones achieved during his term, the Education department of Rajasthan has awarded the UNESCO Confucius Prize For Literacy.